 - Pour cheesecake batter into warm crust.
 Use a rubber spatula or spoon to smooth it into an even layer.

-- Prepare the simple water bath (see recipe note for traditional water bath method): Boil a pot of water.
+- Prepare the simple water bath (see recipe note for traditional water bath method): Boil a kettle or pot of water.
 You need 1 inch of water in your roasting pan for the water bath, so make sure you boil enough.
-Place a large metal baking or roasting pan (I usually use a 9×13 inch baking pan– do not use glass) on the bottom oven rack of the preheated oven.
+Place a large metal baking or roasting pan (I usually use a 9×13-inch baking pan—do not use glass) on the bottom rack of the preheated oven.
 Pour boiling water into pan, about 1 inch deep.
 Immediately place the cheesecake on the center rack.
 Close oven to trap the steam inside.
-This unique water bath adds steam to the oven without having the cheesecake sit inside the water itself, which is the traditional water bath method explained in the recipe notes.
+This unique water bath adds steam to the oven without having the cheesecake sit inside the water itself, which is the traditional water bath method explained in the recipe Notes.

 - (Note: if you notice the cheesecake browning too quickly on top, tent it with aluminum foil halfway through baking.)
 Bake cheesecake for 55–70 minutes or until the center is almost set.
 When it’s done, the center of the cheesecake will slightly wobble if you gently shake the pan.
 Turn the oven off and open the oven door slightly.
 Let the cheesecake sit in the oven as it cools down for 1 hour.
 Remove from the oven, then cool cheesecake completely at room temperature.
 Then refrigerate the cheesecake for at least 4 hours or overnight.

 - Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.
 Add optional toppings if desired.
 I used a piping tip for the pictured whipped cream.
 Using a clean sharp knife, cut into slices for serving.
 For neat slices, wipe the knife clean and dip into warm water between each slice.